ManiOrgrim/GeoUnibaPhdWiki/Guida per scaricare il pacchetto Office/guida.md

 # How to get access to your Office Suite and log into Uniba MS Teams

 You can find a tutorial in the PDF file in this folder.
-Sadly, it is in English.
+Sadly, it is in Italian.
 Just ask for help to your italian-speaking friends.